ker2x/webaudio-waterfall/CODE_REVIEW.md

 ## Notable Fixes in This Review
 - Fixed HTML structure and metadata in `index.html`, with better indentation and semantics.
 - Corrected a missing semicolon in `colormap` and in the hidden-tab interval setup.
-- Added `README.md` with clear usage instructions.
+- Added `README.md` with clear usage, privacy, troubleshooting, and limitations.
+- Implemented improved error handling on Start: after permission denial, Start is re-enabled and a clear retry/help message is shown.
+- Added an ARIA live region for status updates (role="status", aria-live="polite").

 ## Actionable Items
 1. Extract repeated numeric constants to top-level consts for axes and layout.
-2. Improve error handling for denied mic access (re-enable Start, provide help text).
+2. ~~Improve error handling for denied mic access (re-enable Start, provide help text).~~
 3. Consider adding an optional color map selector and document the existing map.
 4. Add simple module structure or TypeScript for scalability if the project grows.
-5. Add accessibility enhancements (ARIA live region for status; keyboard focus styles).
+5. ~~Add accessibility enhancements (ARIA live region for status; keyboard focus styles).~~